JunghyunKimKR/realship-data/README.md

 - **Radar imagery**: S-band and X-band radar images
 - **Ship motion time series**: roll, pitch, and heave measurements

+### Data Collection Period

+Data has been collected over a period of approximately one year, starting in September 2025.

 ### Ship Information

 - Hull shape of a similar hull form